searls/gimme/README.markdown

 So far this is just a simple proof of concept script and some cucumber features.
 There's no gem to import yet.
 In fact, the only way to use it would be to reference a copy of the ruby script.
 (If anyone wants to gemmify the project in a fork, however, I'd be thrilled.)

-On a related note, Gimme has none of the cool stuff it would need to be a full-on replacement for existing test double frameworks like matchers, etc.
+On a related note, Gimme yet lacks some of the cool stuff it would need to be a full-on replacement for your current test double frameworks.

-## Examples
+## Getting started

 To create a test double, you'd pass in a class: